HPV is common.

 How many doses do I need?

-The HPV vaccine has been used around the world for many years and is backed by decades of research.
-Its safety has been closely monitored in Canada for over 15 years, with strong evidence showing that HPV vaccines are safe and well tolerated.
+Safety has been closely monitored in Canada for over 15 years, with strong evidence showing HPV vaccines are safe and well tolerated.

-Can I get the vaccine if I’m sexually active?
+Can I get vaccinated if I’m sexually active?

-Yes.
-Even if you’ve already had sex, the HPV vaccine can still protect you from HPV types you haven’t been exposed to yet.
+Even if you’ve already had sex, HPV vaccines can still protect you from HPV types you haven’t been exposed to yet.

-Many people get the vaccine after becoming sexually active and still benefit from it.
+Many people get vaccinated after becoming sexually active and can still benefit from it.

-Can I get the vaccine if I currently have an HPV infection?
+Can I get vaccinated if I currently have an HPV infection?

-Can I get the vaccine if I am pregnant or breastfeeding?
+Can I get vaccinated if I am pregnant or breastfeeding?

 HPV infection during pregnancy may increase the risk of certain pregnancy complications.

-The HPV vaccine can be given during pregnancy, with research showing no increased risk to the pregnancy or baby.
+HPV vaccination can be given during pregnancy, with research showing no increased risk to the pregnancy or baby.

 There’s limited research on HPV vaccination while breastfeeding, but no safety concerns have been reported.